linakl19/vocabloom_backend/README.md

 A powerful Django REST API backend for the VocaBloom vocabulary learning application.
 This API provides comprehensive vocabulary management with AI-powered features including example generation and text-to-speech capabilities.

 ## Goal
-Vocabloom is designed for **English learners**, especially those studying English as a second language (ESL).
+Vocabloom is our capstone project designed for **English learners**, especially those studying English as a second language (ESL).
 It helps users build and organize their vocabulary with tools that go beyond a basic dictionary.

 **Our mission is to transform vocabulary learning from passive memorization into an active, personalized experience.**